-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 E 10 Are all interfaces clearly defined and are all organizational areas of responsibility clearly defined?
-HSE (2003), Henderson (2002) An example of an interface could be a Network connection.
+RequirementsHSE (2003)Henderson (2002) An example of an interface could be a Network connection.
 Related to an interface, the following responsibilities should be defined: Responsible user (The responsible user decides functional requirements, specifies the contract and specifies the SLA - Service Level Agreement) User (asked about user satisfaction, informed about modifications and updates) Who is operating the interface and has responsibilities to follow the Service Level Agreement (SLA) Who does maintenance E 11 A) Has a risk assessment of the operations been performed both prior to and after implementation of remote operations?
 B) Is the risk analysis approved by responsible senior management?
 A risk assessment should be performed before and after implementation of e-Operations to identify major hazards in the production process.
 Senior management are accountable and responsible.
-MR Section 17.
-Hopkins (2000), HSE (2003), ISO/IEC 27002, OLF Guideline 104 ISBR (2007).
+Requirements MR §17 HSE (2003) ISO/IEC 27002 (2022) OLF Retningslinjer 104 ISBR (2016) Hopkins (2000)

-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 E 11.1 A) Is an assessment of the criticality of the ICT systems in e-Operations performed?
-B) Is such an assessment performed ISO 27002, OLF Guideline 104 ISBR (2007). periodically?
+B) Is such an assessment performed periodically?
 The use of an ICT system is changing as the users learns and becomes more reliant on the system.
-The criticality of the ICT system can change based on the reliance from the users.
-E 11.2 A) Is the security of e-Operations assessed?
-ISO 27002, OLF Guideline 104 ISBR (2007).
+The Requirements ISO/IEC 27002 (2022) OLF Retningslinjer 104 ISBR (2016) E 11.2 criticality of the ICT system can change based on the reliance from the users.
+A) Is the security of e-Operations assessed?
 B) Is a safety and security policy established based on the major risks?
-C) Is the policy obeyed?
+Requirements ISO/IEC 27002 (2022) OLF Retningslinjer 104 C) Is the policy obeyed?
 The safety and security policy should be based on the principles in ISO 27002.
-E 11.3 Are all remote accesses documented, analysed and protected from unauthorised use?
-ISO 27002, OLF Guideline 104 ISBR (2007).
-E 11.4 Are new vulnerabilities caused by e- Operations described in the SRS (Safety Requirement Specification) IEC 61508/61511, OLF Guideline 104 ISBR (2007).
-The SRS must cover the new vulnerabilities introduced by e-Operations.
+ISBR (2016) E 11.3 Are all remote accesses documented, analysed and protected from unauthorised use?
+Requirements ISO/IEC 27002 (2022) OLF Retningslinjer 104 ISBR (2016) E 11.4 Are new vulnerabilities caused by e- Operations described in the SRS (Safety Requirement Specification)The SRS must cover the new vulnerabilities introduced by e-Operations.
 As an example - if internet access is allowed - the new vulnerabilities must be included in the SRS.
+Requirements IEC 61508 (2010)/61511-1 (2024) OLF Retningslinjer 104 ISBR (2016)

-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
-E 11.5 A) Are new risk based barriers established as e-Operations are implemented?B) Are the barriers sufficient?
-ISO 27002, Johnsen (2006).
-Examples of barriers are: Organisational barriers such as personnel redundancy, training or procedures Technical and physical barriers such as ICT firewall, doors with entrance restrictions Human barriers such as knowledge.
-E 12 A) Are all safety and security incidents documented, analysed and treated?
-B) Are the root causes identified?
-All incidents must be reported, documented, and analyzed.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
+E 11.5 A) Are new risk based barriers established Requirements as e-Operations are implemented?
+ISO/IEC 27002 (2022) B ) Are the barriers sufficient?
+Johnsen (2006) Examples of barriers are: • Organisational barriers such as personnel redundancy, training or procedures • Technical and physical barriers such as ICT firewall, doors with entrance restrictions Human barriers such as knowledge.
+E 12 A) Are all safety and security incidents Requirements documented, analysed and treated?
+MR §20 B) Are the root causes identified?
+ISO/IEC 27002 (2022) OLF Retningslinjer 104 All incidents must be reported, documented, and analyzed.
 The root causes behind the incident should be found.
-The organisations involved in the incident should share their experiences to improve knowledge, attitudes and mitigation actions among the relevant participants.
-MR Section 20.
-ISO 27002, OLF Guideline 104 ISBR (2007), Jaatun (2007).
-E 13 Is a thorough scenario analysis performed involving accidents, incidents and the effect of e- Operations?
-Scenario analysis involving personnel from different geographic locations should be performed.
+The ISBR (2016) organisations involved in the incident should be jound.
+The experiences to improve knowledge, attitudes and mitigation actions among the relevant participants.
+Jaatun (2007) E 13 Is a thorough scenario analysis performed Requirements involving accidents, incidents and the effect of e- HSE (2003) Operations?
+Jaatun (2007) Scenario analysis involving personnel from different geographic locations should be performed.
 Scenarios should address normal operation, operational deviations, complexity and defined emergency situations involving e-Operations.
 The exploration of unwanted ICT incidents involving actors from suppliers and other organisations should be performed.
-HSE (2003), Jaatun (2007).